Faridghr/FraudDetectivePy/README.md

 1. Clone the repository: `git clone https://github.com/Faridghr/FraudDetectivePy.git`
 2. Navigate to the project directory: `cd FraudDetectivePy`
 3. Install dependencies: `pip install -r requirements.txt`
+4. Download the dataset and extract it to the `dataset` folder.
-4. Run the main script to preprocess data, train models, and evaluate performance: `src/FraudDetectivePy.ipynb`
+5. Run the main script to preprocess data, train models, and evaluate performance: `src/FraudDetectivePy.ipynb`

+## Acknowledgements
+The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?select=creditcard.csv).